ccdc-opensource/on-site-webcsd/README.md

 ## In-house Database Configuration

-Onsite Lattice and WebCSD can be configured to read from in-house databases.
+On-Site Lattice and WebCSD can be configured to read from in-house databases.
 To enable these databases follow:

-1. Copy and rename the file `docker-compose.sample-onsite-only-db-config.yml` to `docker-compose.db-config.yml`
+1. Copy and rename the file `docker-compose.sample-On-Site-only-db-config.yml` to `docker-compose.db-config.yml`
 2. Edit the `volumes` section of that file to point to any in-house databases and edit the `environment` section to configure the application to recognise these databases.

 More information is given in the notes & example sections of the sample file.
 This acts as an [override file](https://docs.docker.com/compose/extends/) which you will have to include in the startup command.